wbabik/Practical_computing/Class_5/Class_5.md

 In your home directory create gzipped `.tar` archive named `HIV_all.tar.gz` containing all `.fasta` files from `~/HIV`.
 List content of this archive.

 ## Searching and replacing with `sed`
-`sed` is a quite advanced stream text editor.
+`sed` is a stream text editor with many advanced facilities.
-You can read its full manual [here](https://www.gnu.org/software/sed/manual/sed.html).
+You can find out about them [here](https://www.gnu.org/software/sed/manual/sed.html).
-But, it is usually used for two simple tasks:
+But, it is usually used for two very simple tasks:
-1. searching and replacing a text phrase (or a regular expressions) in the text file
+1. searching and replacing a text  (or a regular expressions) in the text file
 2. Extracting specific lines from the text file
 >
 > Substituting the phrase `"text1"` with `"text2"` in file `infile` (first task):